American Civil Liberties Union: Enclaves and new civil liberties

 As early as 1945, the ACLU had taken a stand to protect the rights of the mentally ill when it drafted a model statute governing mental commitments.
 In the 1960s, the ACLU opposed involuntary commitments unless it could be demonstrated that the person was a danger to himself or the community.
 In the landmark 1975 O'Connor v.
 Donaldson decision, the ACLU represented a non-violent mental health patient who had been confined against his will for 15 years and persuaded the Supreme Court to rule such involuntary confinements illegal.
-The ACLU has also defended the rights of mentally ill individuals who are not dangerous but create disturbances.
-The New York chapter of the ACLU defended Billie Boggs, a woman with mental illness who exposed herself and defecated and urinated in public.

 Before 1960, prisoners had virtually no recourse to the court system because courts considered prisoners to have no civil rights.
 That changed in the late 1950s, when the ACLU began representing prisoners subject to police brutality or deprived of religious reading material.
 In 1968, the ACLU successfully sued to desegregate the Alabama prison system; in 1969, the New York affiliate adopted a project to represent prisoners in New York prisons.
-Private attorney Phil Hirschkop discovered degrading conditions in Virginia prisons following the Virginia State Penitentiary strike and won an important victory in 1971's Landman v.
-Royster which prohibited Virginia from treating prisoners in inhumane ways.
-In 1972, the ACLU consolidated several prison rights efforts across the nation and created the National Prison Project.
-The ACLU's efforts led to landmark cases such as Ruiz v.
-Estelle (requiring reform of the Texas prison system), and in 1996 US Congress enacted the Prison Litigation Reform Act (PLRA) which codified prisoners' rights.